RAF Faldingworth: History

 Faldingworth entered service life as Toft Grange decoy airfield and later as a satellite airfield of RAF Lindholme.
 Late in 1943 it became a satellite of RAF Ludford Magna.
 After the war the base was used for storage of weapons.

 In 1957 the site became a nuclear weapons store for the RAF's V bomber force.
 In times of crisis nuclear weapons from the site would be distributed to the nearby V-bomber airfields such as RAF Scampton, RAF Finningley and RAF Coningsby.
 With the transfer of the UK nuclear deterrent role to the Royal Navy's s in 1968 the site was run down and finally deactivated in 1972.

 In 1959 there was an oxygen production unit operating on the opposite side of the airfield to the nuclear weapons storage site.
 Two BA1D air separation units were operated on a 24-hour basis to provide a ready supply of breathable oxygen for the aircrew of the V-bombers.
 At that time RAF Faldingworth was a satellite station of RAF Scampton.

 Current Ordnance Survey maps show the remains of a typical wartime bomber airfield, with the former storage site overlaying the southwestern part of the airfield, about 1.25 mi east of Spridlington.

-There is a cluster of 127 RAF-built houses northeast of the airfield area, sold to Roger Byron-Collins' Welbeck Estate Group in 1979 and renamed The Virginia Estate.
-A group of RAF buildings is used as an industrial estate.
+There is a cluster of 127 RAF-built houses northeast of the airfield area, sold to Roger Byron-Collins' Welbeck Estate Group in 1979 and renamed The Virginia Estate, later Newtoft.
+A group of RAF buildings is used as an industrial estate, Newtoft Business Park.